 Once the proposal has been submitted, the proponent will receive an acknowledgement of receipt.

 The Policy Department will review the submission and will communicate with the proponent if further information is required.
-Proponents should be willing to provide additional information as requested by CPHA.
+Proponents should be willing to provide additional information as requested.

 Once deemed to meet the submission criteria, the proposal will be reviewed by the Public Policy Committee.
 The Committee will determine whether the proposal should be forwarded to the Board for a comprehensive review, whether additional information is required to make a decision, or reject the proposal.

-CPHA's Board of Directors is the ultimate decision-making body to approve or reject a proposal.
-Should the Board deem the proposal meritorious, it will prioritize it vis à vis the Association current policy development agenda and the policy development process will continue.
+The Board of Directors is the ultimate decision-making body to approve or reject a proposal.
+Should the Board deem the proposal meritorious, it will prioritize it vis-à-vis the current policy development agenda and the policy development process will continue.